top of page

 When a raindrop falls from the sky, it can take many different routes through soil, rock, and groundwater before re-emerging in a river or stream.
 My research aims to understand how water moves through our landscapes, which is vital to predicting floods, droughts, and managing water quality in rivers, resevoirs, and oceans.

-Lithologic controls on critical zone structure and hydrology of headwater streams
+Lithologic controls on the hydrology of headwater streams in central coastal California

 Plain language summary: